FACTBOX-China's reform tally since November policy meeting

 March 15 - The central bank doubles the yuan currency's daily trading band against the dollar.

-March 11 - Central bank governor Zhou Xiaochuan says China's deposit rates should be liberalised in one to two years.
+March 11 - Central bank governor Zhou Xiaochuan says China's deposit rates should be liberalized in one to two years.

 March 11 - Development of 3-5 privately-owned banks to be tested in Tianjin, Shanghai, Zhejiang and Guangdong, bank regulator says.